-Section 10.
-RELEASE TIME FOR THE PRESIDENT OF ASSOCIATION
+Section 9.
+RELEASE TIME FOR THE PRESIDENT OF ASSOCIATION AND SECONDARY POSITION

 A. The Association shall have the option to cause the County to release the Association president for full time work with the Association, while remaining on the County payroll.
 The Association shall be obligated to reimburse the County.
-The reimbursement amount for presidential leave shall be based on actual costs for salary and benefits, including overtime worked on behalf of the Association in excess of eight (8) hours per day or forty (40) hours per week, with a detailed breakdown of these costs provided to the Association at least on a quarterly basis.
+The reimbursement amount for presidential leave shall be based on actual costs for salary and benefits, with a detailed breakdown of these costs provided to the Association at least on a quarterly basis.
 No overtime will be paid for work performed on behalf of the Association.
 Said funds shall be paid by the Association upon receipt of bill.
 Work performed by the President of the RSA for the RSA does not constitute outside employment for which permission of the County is required.